appcelerator-archive/grunt-appc-istanbul/README.md

     }
 });
 ```
-When you run this plugin, the plugin will do the following:
+When you run this plugin, it will do the following:

 1. Create a copy of your Arrow project into the `./tmp` folder.
 2. Instrument the specified JS files.
 3. Run `appc run` in `./tmp`.